 Watershed Management Group Staff

 Lisa Shipek is a founding member of Watershed Management Group and has served as the Executive Director since 2006.
-Lisa directs fundraising, strategic development, financial planning, and outreach activities for WMG.
-She co-directs the River Run Network program and manages the development of the Living Lab & Learning Center and the 50 Year Program to restore flow to Tucson’s rivers.
-Her specialized skills include developing experiential education programs; building community coalitions; teaching natural resource management for desert cities; and creating new financial models for community conservation.
+Lisa directs fundraising, strategic development, financial planning, community engagement, and Diversity, Equity, Inclusion activities for WMG.
+She co-directs the River Run Network program and manages the development of the Living Lab & Learning Center.
+Her specialized skills include developing experiential education programs; building community coalitions; and adapting technical information for public consumption.
 She holds a B.S. in Environmental Science and an M.A. in Latin American Studies.
-Lisa gives back to the community through serving as Treasurer of the Community Water Coalition, sitting on Tucson’s Transit Task Force, Tucson Conserve to Enhance, and the Santa Cruz Watershed Collaborative.
+Lisa gives back to the community through serving on advisory boards, which has included: Tucson’s Environmental Services Advisory Committee, Tucson’s Transit Task Force, Tucson Conserve to Enhance, and the Santa Cruz Watershed Collaborative.
 Lisa was honored to be invited to join Women at the Top in 2020, a Tucson-based business networking group.
-She fills her free time with playing ultimate Frisbee and dancing and enjoys gardening, bike touring, and camping with her husband Catlow.
+She fills her free time with playing ultimate frisbee and dancing and enjoys gardening, bike touring, and camping with her husband Catlow.

 Sky is a southwest native who loves our region's diverse biology, culture, and landscapes.
-He has worked primarily as a naturalist/biologist, nonprofit administrator, IT specialist, and website developer for organizations including Sky Island Alliance, The University of Arizona, SWCA Biological Consultants, National Park Service, among others.
+He has worked primarily as a nonprofit administrator, naturalist/biologist, IT specialist, and website developer for organizations including Sky Island Alliance, The University of Arizona, SWCA Biological Consultants, National Park Service, among others.
 Sky is dedicated to protecting the region’s biodiversity through conservation action and lifestyle choices.
-In his free time, Sky enjoys exploring remote and wild parts of Arizona and Sonora, attempting photography, studying birds and plants, brewing beer, and playing with regionally native vegetation in his yard.
+In his free time, Sky enjoys exploring remote and wild parts of Arizona, Sonora and the greater Southwest, attempting photography, studying birds and plants, and growing native plants in his yard.

 Joaquin specializes in building resilience in diverse communities by enhancing the connections between people, culture, and natural resources.
 Joaquin brings vast experience on the multicultural border region between the US and Mexico, where he has implemented community-based approaches to watershed management, river restoration, geo-tourism, conservation of native peoples, and best practices for the ranching community.
 His past work has been with the Sonoran Institute and as a consultant for National Geographic Society and other organizations.
 Joaquin is a graduate of the University of Arizona with MSc in Natural Resources and Agricultural Economics and a PhD in Renewable Natural Resources Studies with an emphasis on management, policy and economics of natural resources.
 A native of Sonora, Mexico and resident of Arizona, Joaquin is fluent in both Spanish and English.

 Catlow Shipek is a founding member of Watershed Management Group.
 He received a MSc in Watershed Management from the University of Arizona.
-Catlow has over ten years of experience in applied watershed management, planning and policy specializing in urban applications like water harvesting, green infrastructure, stream restoration, and eco-sanitation.
-Catlow has worked on several successful local policy initiatives including Tucson's Green Streets Active Practice Guidelines, and Tucson Water's residential rainwater rebate program, Tucson's residential greywater ordinance revision process, and through the Complete Streets Taskforce the adoption of Tucson's Complete Streets Policy.
+Catlow has over 15 years of experience in applied watershed management, planning and policy specializing in urban applications like water harvesting, green infrastructure, stream restoration, and eco-sanitation.
+Catlow has worked on several successful local policy initiatives including Tucson's Green Streets Active Practice Guidelines, Tucson Water's residential rainwater rebate program, Tucson's residential greywater ordinance revision process, and through the Complete Streets Taskforce the adoption of Tucson's Complete Streets Policy.
 Catlow has served on the Citizens’ Water Advisory Committee for Tucson Water including Chair of the Conservation & Education subcommittee, Tucson's Complete Streets Coordinating Council, and on the University of Arizona's School of Natural Resource and the Environment's advisory board.
 Catlow enjoys growing and foraging for food, long mountain trail runs, and finding swimming holes.